 Dear friends of the Défi,

-Welcome to the great gathering of the 10th Edition of the Défi Cyclo-myélome.
-The event to benefit multiple myeloma research will take place on Saturday, May 28, 2022, departure at Euro-Spa (455 Rang de l'Église S, Saint-Ignace-de-Stanbridge, QC J0J 1Y0).
+Welcome to the great gathering of the 11th edition of the Défi Cyclo-myélome.
+The event to benefit multiple myeloma research will take place on Saturday, May 27, 2023 at Euro-Spa (455 Rang de l'Église S, Saint-Ignace-de-Stanbridge, QC J0J 1Y0).

 Hop on your bike to help raise awareness about multiple myeloma and raise funds to support research and help find a cure for this cancer.
 All in compliance with the sanitary measures in place.